Place of Intercultural Dialogue in the Creation Process

 Florence Lavaud, stage director, artistic director of the Company and the Venue

-Thierry Ouedra, director of the Théâtre Soleil in Ouagadougou
+Thierry Oueda, director of the Théâtre Soleil in Ouagadougou

 Alice Rende, Brazilian circus performer-contortionist